Monica-Vu/cs_knowledge/technical-interview-walkthrough.md

 # Ask Questions & Clarify Requirements
+* Re-read the question and make notes or diagrams
+* Go through each provided example and ensure you understand what's happening
+* Be aware of any contraints **ex/ time, space, valid operations**

+## Questions to Consider
 * What is the input data am I provided? (type and format)
 * What output data expected? (type and format).
 Clarify if you need to return the exact data structure OR if the information itself is returned.
 * What are the minimum and maximum values for the input data?